frioux/blog/content/posts/fear-and-loathing-in-sql-92.md

-etc.  The default collation in SQL Server is case insensitive, so at the very least in the code above the `$s` and the `$d->{Phone}` should be casefolded with `fc`, a perl builtin which correctly casefolds a string (note that lowercasing and uppercasing are *not* sufficient if you support non-English langauage strings.)
+etc.  The default collation in SQL Server is case insensitive, so at the very least in the code above the `$s` and the `$d->{Phone}` should be casefolded with `fc`, a perl builtin which correctly casefolds a string (note that lowercasing and uppercasing are *not* sufficient if you support non-English language strings.)

 But that's not all!
 In SQL-92 there is the following directive: